luyandazuma/Week2-AIPoemGenerator/README.md

 - JavaScript — Interactivity and user input handling.

 **Backend:**
-- Node.js + Express.js — Runs JavaScript on server and handles API requests.
+- Node.js + Express.js — Runs JavaScript on the server and handles API requests.
 - Gemini API — Powers AI poem generation (gemini-2.0-flash model).
 - Axios - HTTP client for API requests.
 - CORS - Cross-origin resource sharing.
 - dotenv - Environment variable management.

+**Deployment**
+- **Frontend:** Hosted on Netlify.
+- **Backend API:** Hosted on Render.

-## How to Run
+## 🖥 How to Run
+**Note:** MuseMind is already live at https://transcendent-croissant-e3163c.netlify.app/
+These instructions are for running the project on your local machine for development.

 **Prerequisites**